choral-lang/website/web/index.md

 You can use Choral to program distributed authentication protocols, cryptographic protocols, business processes, parallel algorithms, or any other protocol for concurrent and distributed systems.
 At the press of a button, the Choral compiler translates a choreography into a library for each role.
-Developers can now use your libraries to make sure that their programs (like a client, or a service) follow your choreography correctly (see [Choral's methodology](#development-methodology-or-what-choral-does)).
-Choral makes sure that your libraries are _compliant_ implementations of your choreography, makes you more productive, and prevents you from writing incompatible implementations of communications (see [Choral's advantages](#what-advantages-does-choral-bring)).
+Developers can now use your libraries to make sure that their programs (like a client, or a service) follow your choreography correctly&mdash;see [Choral's methodology](#development-methodology-or-what-choral-does).
+Choral makes sure that your libraries are _compliant_ implementations of your choreography, makes you more productive, and prevents you from writing incompatible implementations of communications&mdash;see [Choral's advantages](#what-advantages-does-choral-bring).

 Choral is a prototype: it is developed as part of an ongoing research project (see the [about page](/about.html)), and future releases might break backwards compatibility.
 It is already usable for early adoption and teaching.
 If you're curious, you can [try it out yourself](/install.html) and [get in touch with us](/about.html#contacts)!